fox1t/typescript-microservice-starter/README.md

 # TypeScript Microservice Starter

-A TypeScript microservice starter kit
+A TypeScript starter-kit for building microservices with Node.js.